-Library staff instructors offer computer skills classes at the Central Library and branches on weekdays.
-Instruction Assistants provide assistance for patrons during classes.
-Volunteers must be flexible, patient and supportive while assisting older adults, individuals with limited computer experience and English language learners.
+Library staff instructors offer computer and tablet classes at the Central Library and branches on weekdays.
+Volunteers help patrons who have with limited computer experience with learning activities during classes.
 A six-month commitment is requested.

-Ten-week English classes are offered at the Central Library and the Beacon Hill, Northgate and South Park branches.
-Volunteers assist instructors with providing learning activities for English language learners.
-Activities are designed to help individuals develop speaking, listening, writing and reading skills.
+Classes for English language learners are offered at the Central Library and the Beacon Hill, Northgate and South Park branches.
+Volunteers assist instructors with providing learning activities during classes.
+Activities are designed to help people develop speaking, listening, writing and reading skills.
 A six-month commitment is requested.

-The Friends of The Seattle Public Library is a community-based nonprofit group that supports special programs, fundraising and advocacy on behalf of the Library.
-The FriendShop at the Central Library is a retail space that sells greeting cards, jewelry, gifts and stationery.
-The shop seeks volunteers who enjoy working with people and have retail experience.
-Volunteers also are needed at the Friends' book sales.
+The Friends of The Seattle Public Library is a nonprofit group that supports fundraising and advocacy on behalf of the Library.
+The FriendShop at the Central Library sells greeting cards, jewelry, gifts and used books.
+The shop seeks friendly volunteers who have retail experience.
+Contact firstname.lastname@example.org for more information.

 Library Support Volunteer

-Adult volunteers assist staff with providing a welcoming environment for patrons at the Library's events.
-Volunteers also provide operational support and help staff with maintaining attractive collections and displays.
-Volunteers are asked to assist staff at a Library branch or the Central Library for at least three months.
-The responsibilities of each volunteer will vary, depending on their interests, skills and availability.
+Assist staff with providing a welcoming environment for patrons at the Library's programs.
+Provide operational support and help staff with maintaining attractive collections and displays.
+Volunteers are asked to assist staff for at least three months.
+The responsibilities of each volunteer will vary, depending on interests, skills and availability.

 Spanish Circle Facilitator

-The Spanish Circle program provides intermediate- and advanced-level Spanish language learners with opportunities to enhance their conversational skills in a social setting at the Central Library.
-Volunteers work as a team to plan and facilitate small group discussions on various topics.
-They enable participants to feel comfortable speaking Spanish by creating a fun and supportive learning environment.
-Ideal facilitators are native Spanish speakers and individuals who are fluent in Spanish.
+The Central Library's Spanish Circle program provides intermediate- and advanced-level Spanish language learners with opportunities to enhance their conversational skills in a social setting.
+Volunteers who are fluent in Spanish work together to plan and facilitate small group discussions on various topics.
 A six-month commitment is requested.

 Story Time Assistant